What You Need:

-- Prepare a batch of store-bought or homemade sugar cookie dough, and have your child roll out the dough to about 1/4" thick.
+- Prepare a batch of store-bought or homemade sugar cookie dough, and have your child roll out the dough to about ¼ inch thick.

-- Cut out tree shapes using a cookie cutter or our failproof template.
-If using a cookie cutter, cut out the trees and divide them into two batches.
-In one batch, cut halfway down the top of tree that is about 1/4" wide.
+- Cut out tree shapes using a cookie cutter.
+Cut out the trees and divide them into two batches.
+In one batch, cut halfway down the top of tree that is about ¼ inch wide.
 In the other batch, cut the same size slit at the bottom of the tree, up from the trunk.

-- Or if you're using the template, print it out on card stock, cut out the tree shapes, lay them on the dough and carefully cut around the templates using a knife.
+- Or if you're drawing a tree shape and using it as a template, print it out on card stock, cut out the tree shapes, lay them on the dough and carefully cut around the templates using a knife.